keinath/A03/README.md

 Synch:

 Using the same account/email to sign up to all three applications is key.
-Because each application is a component of the whole project,using the same account allows synching, transfering, and uploading files.
+Because each application is a component of the whole project, using the same account allows synching, transfering, and uploading files.
 Depending on the version of the applications/software, after signing in, go to "System Preferences" and check to make sure that the accounts are linked together.

 Project: